SeanKilleen/seankilleen.github.io/_posts/2016-12-21-avoiding-primative-obession-configuration-as-contract.markdown

 This will start to yield a greater degree of flexibility in how you ingest and deal with configuration values.

 ### ...and Beyond!
-* With this set up, you can still introduce value objects in the place of primatives where they make sense.
+* With this set up, you can still introduce value objects in the place of primitives where they make sense.
 * You could also set up an easy configuration check by using your IoC container to instantiate a number of settings objects upon startup and intelligently surfacing any errors with configuration.
 * Optional values: You could use these interfaces to communicate optional values (there's a great library called [Optional] that can help with this)
  * Including values that may be optional for one type of configuration but required or defaulted for another.